The U.S. Energy Department's weekly inventory release showed an

 However, the most recent build - though as per expectations - was

-relative to last year and the five-year average.
+the surplus relative to last year and the five-year average.

 About the Weekly Natural Gas Storage Report